Take a Long Rain Forest Hike on TradeWinds Trail Out and Back

 Trade Winds Trail Head

-To get started, you have to drive up Road 191 and then turn onto the Mt Britton road (930 or 9938) and park at the last marked parking areas you can.
-Then walk up the road to RT 191 and turn right to the locked gate at about KM 13.3.
+To get started, you have to drive up Road 191 and then turn onto the Mt Britton road (930 or 9938) and park at the last marked parking areas you can away from the Mt Britton trailhead.
+Then walk up the road to RT 191 and turn right and walk passed the locked gate at about KM 13.3.
 To get to the trail head, walk up Road 191 until about KM 13.5 (you will see the trail head sign).
 The hike to the peak is 4.6 miles each way.
 This does not take into account the walk from the trail head to where you parked the car (which at the end of the day seemed like it was miles instead of just ¼ KM!).

 The Hike to the Peak